aidan-bailey/hasklm/README.md

 print (entailsRC jkb defQuery2)
 ```

 11. If the above outputs `False`, all is still well!
-Rational Closure would conclude through the some process that since penguin's are atypical birds that do not fly, penguins should not have wings either.
+Rational Closure would conclude through the some process that since penguins are atypical birds that do not fly, penguins should not have wings either.